Emmanuel Dieseruvwe: Salford City

 He then signed in May 2017 for Salford City.
-On 11 May 2019, Dieseruvwe opened the scoring in the 2019 National League play-off Final, with Salford going on to win the game against AFC Fylde 3–0 and reach the English Football League for the first time in the club's history.
+On 11 May 2019, Dieseruvwe opened the scoring in the 2019 National League play-off final, with Salford going on to win the game against AFC Fylde 3–0 and reach the English Football League for the first time in the club's history.
 On 3 August, Dieseruvwe scored Salford's first ever Football League goal, which came in the first match of the 2019–20 season against Stevenage.
 He went on to score a second goal that day as the 'Ammies' recorded a 2–0 victory.
-On 8 December 2020, he came on as a substitute and scored two goals in the EFL Trophy second round fixture against Leicester City U21's, a game which went to a penalty shoot-out after a 3–3 draw; Dieseruvwe missed Salford's first penalty and ultimately exited the competition 6–5 in the shootout.
+On 8 December 2020, he came on as a substitute and scored two goals in the EFL Trophy second round fixture against Leicester City U21s, a game which went to a penalty shoot-out after a 3–3 draw; Dieseruvwe missed Salford's first penalty and ultimately exited the competition 6–5 in the shootout.